Accounting and Computer Assisted Business Certificate

 Designed for those who seek to apply the tools of bookkeeping (BUX-194 or relevant life experience) to an in-depth study of accounting principles and accounting cycle.
 This is an introductory course to fundamental financial accounting principles concentrating on analyzing, recording and communicating the economic events of business organizations.

-Required Textbook: Accounting Principles by Weygandt, Keiso & Kimmel is available at the QCC Bookstore.
+Required Textbook: Required Textbook: Accounting Principles (Volume 1 only)—12th Edition by Weygandt, Keiso & Kimmel is available at the QCC Bookstore.

 • differentiate service-based businesses and merchandising firms